dhvani-h/-DrGViswanathan-Challenge/README.md

-#DrGViswanathan-Challenge2025
+#DrGViswanathanChallenge2025
 <br>
-Solutions and progress for the #DrGViswanathan Challenge, featuring daily DSA problem solving and coding practice.
+Solutions and progress for the #DrGViswanathan Challenge 2025, featuring daily DSA problem solving and coding practice.